groverj3/groverj3.github.io/content/articles/2019-06-25_software_management.md

 ```

 Let your users test and if multiple people need it, or they're running something
-all the time then you can install it system-wide in /opt.
+all the time, then you can install it system-wide in /opt.

 ### 5. Encourage Python Users to Set Up [pyenv](https://github.com/pyenv/pyenv)